murray1978/A6502/README.md

  Any improvements and suggestions are welcome

  ## Errors
-  For the serial to work, select the 150 jumper for 2400 baud.
+  For the serial to work, select the 150 jumper for 2400 baud, place a jumper between pin 22 and 24 of the 8251, this connects DTR and DSR

  ### Specs
  6502 processor at 1Mhz